KansasCityWomeninTechnology/cocktails-worksheets/docs/html/ws4-html-attributes/1download-image.md

     ![](images/download.png)

-    >[!WORKING]
+    >[!EXTRACREDIT]
     >Apply the concepts you learned about front-end architecture tonight!
     >
     >Create folders and move the cocktail image to use the same directory structure we used to group images together in the front-end architecture portion of the worksheet.